kiranshinkar/Spark-Foundation/README.md

 Problem Statement:
 From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
-Use R or Python or perform this task
+Use R or Python or perform this task.
+Dataset : _ Iris.csv or  https://bit.ly/3kXTdox

 Solution: Prediction using UnSupervised ML